 Show me the history!
 I feel most connected to my Jewish identity when I’m exploring our history, narratives, people, and places.
 I won’t rest until I’ve learned the complete Jewish story (you can follow along with me at my podcast, Jew Oughta Know).
 But more importantly, I want to help others connect to Jewish life and learning in ways that are meaningful to them.
 So many people tell me that they want to dive into Jewish learning but don’t know where to start.
 That’s why I’m here!
 I can help point you in the right direction — or better yet, let’s you and I craft a path together and inspire others to join.

 “I want to connect people to meaningful experiences centered around Jewish life and learning.”

-The great Jewish philosopher Martin Buber said, “all journeys have secret destinations of which the traveler is unaware.”
+The great Jewish philosopher Martin Buber said, “All journeys have secret destinations of which the traveler is unaware.”
 I’ve worked in the United States Congress, led Birthright Israel trips, and traveled to a few dozen countries.
-Most of the best experiences I never saw coming.
-So what’s next — what Jewish community, Jewish world, and Jewish history can we create together?
+Most of the best experiences I’ve had, I never saw coming.
+So what’s next—what Jewish community, Jewish world, and Jewish history can we create together?